 An Oracle Database-based LDAP V3 directory server, used for centralizing database user, Oracle Net network connector, and database listener parameters.
+Oracle Internet Directory ships only with Oracle Application Server, not the Oracle Database 10g product set.

 Oracle Net

 A component of Oracle Net Services that enables a network session from a client application to an Oracle Database server.
 Once a network session is established, Oracle Net acts as a data courier for the client application and the database server.
 It is responsible for establishing and maintaining the connection between the client application and database server, as well as exchanging messages between them.
 Oracle Net is able to perform these jobs because it is located on each computer in the network.